Frequently asked questions

 Ask if your health plan covers mental health or behavior health.
 Be sure to ask your insurance provider if your deductible has been met.
 If so, ask what’s your co-pay/co-insurance.
 Be sure to also ask your employer about therapy service because some employers offer points or reimbursements.
 Ask if there are any restrictions.

-Is an LPC Intern a student?
+Is an LPC Associate a student?

 How confidential are sessions?